 A collection of lovely stone buildings set in the rolling Northumberland hills, this spa features a gluten-free bakery (2).
 Get a massage before grabbing one of its light, flaky tarts.

-This cozy shop in tiny Bailieboro bakes almost everything in-house daily and is a perennial winner at baking competitions—accolades include best in show at this year’s Ontario’s Best Butter Tart Festival.
+This cozy shop in tiny Bailieboro bakes almost everything in-house daily and is a perennial winner at baking competitions—accolades include best in show at the 2018 Ontario’s Best Butter Tart Festival.
 It offers four standard varieties (plain, pecan, walnut and raisin) and, on occasion, an adults-only version (infused with Irish cream and rum-soaked raisins).

 This delicious self-guided tour winds through Wellington County and beyond, an area that has long been a hotbed of butter tart baking.
 It’s best to begin in the charming town of Mount Forest, a couple of hours northwest of Toronto.
 From there, you’ll roll into Ontario’s rural heartland, to tiny villages and sprawling farms, taking your pick from a total of about 40 businesses cooking up tarts (or tart-inspired items).